Logo

 Donovan McNabb was intercepted by Roy Williams towards the end of the game, and tried to tackle the defender when Scott Shanle came in and tackled Donovan McNabb to the ground.

-Donovan McNabb had injured his groin on the play and was placed on the injured-reserve list later that week.
+Donovan McNabb's groin was injured on the play and he was placed on the injured-reserve list later that week.

 Donovan McNabb had his share of problems, completing less than half of his passes for 184 yards and one touchdown.